trevortombe/covidgraphs/README.md

 ![](Plots/plot_main.png)

 In total, Canada is now up to 30.9 million shots given – which is 91.2% of the total 33.9 million doses available.
-Over the past 7 days, 3,163,450 doses have been delivered to provinces.
+Over the past 7 days, 3.2 million doses have been delivered to provinces.

 And so far 6.0 million are fully vaccinated with two shots.